-- 1. Building Height The maximum building height in the city's I-1 (Light Industrial) zoning district is 50 feet while the PAD is proposing a maximum building height up to 150 feet within District A (Commerce Park). - 2.
-Landscape Setback from Freeway The city's design guidelines require a 30-foot wide landscape buffer adjacent to freeway rights-of-way while the PAD is proposing a 20-foot wide buffer.
+- 1. Building Height The maximum building height in the city's I-1 (Light Industrial) zoning district is 50 feet while the PAD is proposing a maximum building height up to 150 feet within District A (Commerce Park).
+It should be noted that while the PAD is requesting this deviation for additional height, Stipulation Nos.
+8 and 27 from draft Ordinance No. 2020-1472 state only those buildings used for such uses as office and retail, may observe the maximum height of 150 feet.
+All other uses will be limited to 70 feet in height, and those uses within 300 feet of the south property line will be limited to a maximum height of 50 feet. - Landscape Setback from Freeway The city's design guidelines require a 30-foot wide landscape buffer adjacent to freeway rights-of-way while the PAD is proposing a 20-foot wide buffer.
+It should be noted that while the PAD is requesting this deviation to the freeway buffer, Stipulation No. 33 from draft Ordinance No. 2020-1472 maintains the 30foot landscape buffer as required.

-A set of design guidelines have been included within the PAD, and provide general direction on the development of the property.
+A set of design guidelines have been included within the PAD and provide general direction on the development of the property.
 Given that the ultimate end users of the property have yet to be determined, specific design details have not been provided at this time.
+However, as noted in Stipulation No. 7 from draft Ordinance No. 2020-1472, buildings within 300 feet of the north property line will need to be architecturally consistent with the elevations as presented in the Enhanced Design Examples, as attached hereto.